 The Bayshore Gateway Triangle Redevelopment Area

-The Bayshore Gateway Triangle Redevelopment Plan includes a study of the area completed in 1999 which identifies four distinct manifestations of slum and blight within the Redevelopment Area:
+The Bayshore Gateway Triangle Redevelopment Plan includes a study of the area completed in 1999 which identified four distinct manifestations of slum and blight within the Redevelopment Area:

-2. Faulty lot layout in relation to size, adequacy, accessibility, or usefulness;
+1. Faulty on street & lot layout in relation to size, adequacy, accessibility, or usefulness;

 CRA Long-Range Strategic Goals

-1. Actively market development and redevelopment sites to potential investors.
+1. Actively market development and redevelopment sites to potential investors by providing incentives.

-2. Facillitate new development on vacant land sites.
+2. Facillitate new development and redevelopment on vacant land sites, previously developed or old sites.

 Invest in Your Community